khulnasoft/HandPickr/solutions/platforms-slate-supabase/README.md

 </p>

 <p align="center">
-Build a blogging platform based on Slate.js, Supabase and Vercel.
+Build a blogging platform based on Slate.js, Supabase and Khulnasoft.
 <br/>

 ## Deploy Your Own